 In most cases, the person or people that are doing the selling haven’t taken the time to invest in us.
 Because we are constantly being marketed to and sold to, we need to be shown that the person doing the selling actually cares about us.
 We need to see that they are going to solve a problem for us or add some value to our lives.

 - Brain Dump.
 In his book, Getting Things Done, David Allen introduces the idea of a brain dump.
-He explains a brain dump as getting a piece of paper and writing down every single task that is on your mind.
-This is great for productivity because it helps you to start organizing and prioritizing your to-do list but it’s also an incredible tool for content creation because it forces you to create time for writing down every single content or topic idea that it is in your head.
-I have found that as I start writing down ideas, other ones start coming to me and before I know it I’ve got a whole list of content ideas.
+A brain dump is when you write down every single task that is on your mind.
+This is great for productivity.
+It helps you to start organizing and prioritizing your to-do list.
+It’s also an incredible tool for content creation because it forces you to create time for writing down every single content or topic idea that it is in your head.
+I have found that as I start writing down ideas, other ones start coming to me, and before I know it I’ve got a whole list of content ideas.